 A renaissance is taking place at Stony Brook.
 Specifically, the Renaissance School of Medicine at Stony Brook University.

-Also in this edition, you can learn more about the future of cancer care on Long Island with the opening of our Medical and Research Translation (MART) building, the new spacious, state of the art home for the Stony Brook University Cancer Center.
+Also in this edition, you can learn more about the future of cancer care on Long Island with the Medical and Research Translation (MART) building, the new spacious, state-of-the-art home planned for the Stony Brook University Cancer Center.

-The November 1 ribbon-cutting and the January 14 clinical move-in date for the MART building herald a momentous day in the history of Stony Brook Medicine.
-The key design feature of the facility is that it brings together Stony Brook cancer researchers and clinicians to investigate, discover and drive innovations in cancer treatment.
+The Nov.
+1 celebration of the MART building heralds a momentous day in the history of Stony Brook Medicine.
+The key design feature of the facility is that it will bring together Stony Brook cancer researchers and clinicians to investigate, discover and drive innovations in cancer treatment.
 It represents the convergence in a single space of the three-part mission of the Renaissance School of Medicine as Long Island’s premier academic medical center: research, education and clinical care.
 We invite you to learn more at www.thischangescancercare.com.

-Our institutional leadership in children’s hospital care will also rise to new levels with the opening of our new Stony Brook Children’s Hospital on February 2.
+Our institutional leadership in children’s hospital care will also rise to new levels with the new Stony Brook Children’s Hospital.
 The new lobby of the Children’s Hospital will be known as the Peter and Nancy Richard Family Foundation Lobby, thanks to a $3.5 million gift from Peter and Nancy Richard to establish the Pediatric Emergency Department Expansion Fund.

 The new children’s hospital is designed with purpose for every child and every family we serve.
 It will transform our capabilities to meet the growing healthcare needs of children and their families on Long Island and beyond.